rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 Its stones are the place of sapphires, and it has dust of gold. ^2806

-That path no bird of prey knows, and the falcon’s eye has not seen it. ^2807
+That path no bird of prey knows, and the falcon's eye has not seen it. ^2807

 The proud beasts have not trodden it; the lion has not passed over it. ^2808